1951 Pont-Saint-Esprit mass poisoning: Other theories

 In his 2009 book A Terrible Mistake, the investigative journalist Hank P. Albarelli Jr writes that the Special Operations Division of the Central Intelligence Agency (CIA) tested the use of LSD on the population of Pont-Saint-Esprit as part of its MKNAOMI biological warfare program, in a field test called "Project SPAN".
 According to Albarelli, this is based on CIA documents held in the US National Archives and a document supplied to the 1975 Rockefeller Commission that investigated CIA activities.
 The attribution of the poisoning to the CIA in Albarelli's book has been criticized.
 Historian Steven Kaplan, author of an earlier book about the events, said that this would be "clinically incoherent: LSD takes effects in just a few hours, whereas the inhabitants showed symptoms only after 36 hours or more.
 Furthermore, LSD does not cause the digestive ailments or the vegetative effects described by the townspeople."
-Kaplan made no reference to Hank Albarelli's assertion that mass dousing via aerosol spray had also happened in Pont-Saint-Espirit, which would negate the slow poisoning via grain supply contamination.
+Kaplan made no reference to Hank Albarelli's assertion that mass dousing via aerosol spray had also happened in Pont-Saint-Esprit, which would negate the slow poisoning via grain supply contamination.
 According to Mary's Mosaic by Peter Janney, the dispersal over the village took place using a crop-duster type airplane, as had happened elsewhere with U.S. Army aerosol tests over civilian neighbourhoods such as Operation LAC and related Army and CIA programs based at chemical and biological warfare laboratory of Fort Detrick, Maryland.
 A Terrible Mistake also mentions of a supposed low-flying unmarked aircraft on the morning of the outbreak.
 For his assertions Albarelli uses transcripts of a conversation between the CIA and the Swiss laboratory Sandoz personnel, where LSD was invented, located 100 miles from Pont-Saint-Esprit in over the border city of Basel.